 Only six hours of Ling 599 may be applied to the program of studies.
 All graduate students enrolled in thesis hours (599) must maintain continuous enrollment, excluding summer semesters, from the first semester of registering in these hours through the semester of graduation.
-Students who miss one or more semesters must obtain approval for a formal leave of absence; if students miss one or more semesters without an approved leave of absence, they must file for readmission as described below.
+Students who miss one or more semesters must obtain approval for a formal leave of absence; if students miss one or more semesters without an approved leave of absence, they must file for readmission.
 Without a formal leave of absence approved in advance, the time a student is not enrolled counts against the time to degree limit.
 Thesis hours may be taken in the summer session, and the thesis may be defended during the summer with the approval of the thesis committee.

 Thesis Committee.
 Your thesis is guided by a committee of three faculty members approved for graduate instruction, at least two of whom hold regular full-time faculty appointments at UNM, in the Linguistics department.
 The thesis chair, who assumes the major responsibility for guiding your work, must be a regular UNM faculty member approved by the Director of Graduate Studies.
-UNM regulates the composition of the M.A. thesis committee as follows (see http://catalog.unm.edu/catalogs/2022-2023/graduate-program.html):
+If you plan to have any committee members a member on your committee who is outside of the the UNM Linguistics Department, please let the Academic Coordinator know so they can confirm the committee member is on record with Grad Studies.
+If your committee member is not already approved and on record, you will be unable to add them to your Announcement of Exam, therefore it's best to confirm your committee members with the Academic Coordinator at least two weeks before submitting your Announcement of Exam form.
+This ensures outside committee members are approved with Grad Studies which must be done before the Announcement of Exam form is submitted.
+UNM regulates the composition of the M.A. thesis committee as follows (see the UNM Catalog for more information)

-•Two members must be Category 1 OR one member can be Category 1 and one member may be Category 3 if his/her appointment is within the student's major

-•The chair of the exam committee must be Category 1, 5, or 3 if his/her appointment is within the student's major

-•The third member can be any Category 1-6

-•A co-chair can be from any Category 1-6 as long as the other co-chair is a Category 1 or 3 if his/her appointment is within the student's major.
+- •Two members must be Category 1 OR one member can be Category 1 and one member may be Category 3 if his/her appointment is within the student's major - •The chair of the exam committee must be Category 1, 5, or 3 if his/her appointment is within the student's major - •The third member can be any Category 1-6 - •A co-chair can be from any Category 1-6 as long as the other co-chair is a Category 1 or 3 if his/her appointment is within the student's major.